prabhatks12/Flask_Webrtc_Server/README.md

 Creating a chat app which provides both `personal` and `group chat` option using Flask SocketIO and also dislplaying the details of available clients inside a table.

-Sid in flask can be used inside emit method to identify any client.Thus when parameter room=request.sid is passed inside the emit function, the message is only sent to the particular client.
+Sid in flask can be used inside emit method to identify any client.
+Thus when parameter room=request.sid is passed inside the emit function, the message is only sent to the particular client.

-*Note*: Client can only send data to Server and not to anyother client socketIO.
+*Note*: Client can only send data to Server and not to anyother client.

 ## Developers Guideline
 Type the following command based on your system to create the virtual enviornment in python.